Quinze-Vingts National Ophthalmology Hospital: History

-In 1779, during the reign of King Louis XVI, the Cardinal de Rohan transferred the hospital to its current location, rue de Charenton, in the former barracks of the "Black Musketeers", (Mousquetaires noirs, named for the color of their horses), which had been disbanded in 1775.
+In 1779, during the reign of Louis XVI, the Cardinal de Rohan transferred the hospital to its current location, rue de Charenton, in the former barracks of the "Black Musketeers", (Mousquetaires noirs, named for the color of their horses), which had been disbanded in 1775.
 Rohan also changed the system of administration and increased the number of beds to eight hundred.